IoT Data: Best IoT Datasets & Databases

 Where can I buy IoT Data?

 Data providers and vendors listed on Datarade sell IoT Data products and samples.
-Popular IoT Data products and datasets available on our platform are Automaton AI Car Dashcam Data (for road safety, autonomous driving) by Automaton AI, Wikiroutes Global General Transit Feed Specification - GTFS Data Manager (Worldwide Transport Data) by Wikiroutes, and Michelin Driver Telematic Behavior Data (DDI) for France by Michelin.
+Popular IoT Data products and datasets available on our platform are Automaton AI Car Dashcam Data (for road safety, autonomous driving) by Automaton AI, Wikiroutes Global General Transit Feed Specification - GTFS Data Manager (Worldwide Transport Data) by Wikiroutes, and Mobile Signal Strength Map Europe - Mobile Network Coverage Data by Teragence by Teragence.